George Shuckburgh-Evelyn: Life

 George Shuckburgh was born on 23 August 1751, the son of Richard Shuckburgh of Limerick.
 He was educated at Rugby School and Balliol College, Oxford, from which he earned a bachelor's degree in 1772.

 He became a baronet in 1773, on the death of his uncle, and (after returning from his postgraduate travels to Europe) moved to Shuckburgh Hall, the family estate in Shuckburgh, Warwickshire.

 In 1774, Shuckburgh was elected a Fellow of the Royal Society.

 He served in the House of Commons as a Member of Parliament for Warwickshire from 1780 until his death in 1804.

 In 1782, he was married to Sarah Johanna Darker, daughter of John Darker.
-His second marriage on 6 October 1785 was to Julia Annabella Evelyn, the daughter of James Evelyn of Felbridge; when his father-in-law died in 1793, Shuckburgh added Evelyn to his own surname.
+His second marriage on 6 October 1785 was to Julia Annabella Evelyn, the daughter of James Evelyn of Felbridge; when his father-in-law died in 1793, Shuckburgh added Evelyn to his own surname by a private act of Parliament, Shuckburgh's Name Act 1794 (34 Geo.
+3. c.
+45 Pr.).
 Their daughter, Julia Evelyn Medley Shuckburgh, married Charles Jenkinson, 3rd Earl of Liverpool.

 Shuckburgh died on 11 August 1804 in Lower Shuckburgh, Warwickshire.